From Burlington, your flat rate to Pearson is $95 for a sedan and $125 for an SUV. 30 minutes, 40 km. Rate is locked the moment you book.

 Replace with photo

-From Burlington, your driver takes QEW East to Highway 427.
-Terminal 1 and Terminal 3 at Pearson are the destinations.
-Distance is approximately 40 km.
-Your driver monitors traffic in real time and adjusts the route to keep you on schedule.
+From Burlington, your driver takes QEW East to Highway 427 north into Pearson.
+Terminal 1 and Terminal 3 are both covered.
+The distance is approximately 40 km and the drive averages 30 minutes.
+Your driver monitors traffic in real time throughout the trip and selects the faster route when conditions shift.

-Your $95 sedan rate from Burlington is locked when you book.
-No meter runs on the trip.
-The price does not change at pickup.
+Your $95 sedan rate from Burlington is confirmed when you book.
+Nothing on the day of travel changes it.
+No meter runs.
+No surge pricing on QEW at rush hour.

-Driver meets you inside Terminal 1 or 3 with a name sign.
-No curbside wait.
-No confusion at arrivals.
+On the return trip, your driver meets you inside Terminal 1 or Terminal 3 with a name sign.
+No curbside scramble after a long flight.
+No waiting in the arrivals lane while other cars block the view.

 Flat rate locked at booking.
 Sedan $95.
 SUV $125.
 TNC licensed driver.
 Meet and greet inside the terminal.